AMD sees $1.8 billion in Q3 2019 revenue thanks to high-end processors and GPUs

 AMD had 13.9% market share of x86 processors in the second quarter of 2019, compared to 6.7% share in the second quarter of 2015, according to Mercury Research.
 That’s a historic change, representing billions of dollars in sales and helping AMD achieve a market value of $36 billion today.

 “AMD had a very solid Q3 with the highest quarterly revenue (since 2005) and gross margin (since 2012).
 AMD is thriving,” said Patrick Moorhead, an analyst at Moor Insights & Strategy.
-“These numbers were driven by the first full quarter for its new 7nm parts, including Ryzen, Radeon and Epyc.
+“These numbers were driven by the first full quarter for its new 7nm parts, including Ryzen, Radeon, and Epyc.
 Its PC group comprised of Ryzen processors and Radeon graphics led the charge with an eye-popping 36% growth.
-I believe Epyc sales grew over 50% sequentially signaling to me that the big volume ramp has finally commenced.
-Interestingly enough, these numbers were offset by lower the expected semi-custom parts driven by lower demand for Xbox and PlayStation in anticipation for the new consoles.”
+I believe Epyc sales grew over 50% sequentially, signaling to me that the big volume ramp has finally commenced.
+Interestingly enough, these numbers were offset by lower than expected semi-custom parts driven by lower demand for Xbox and PlayStation in anticipation for the new consoles.”

-Revenue for the third quarter was $1.8 billion, up 9% from the third quarter of 2018, up 18% quarter-over-quarter due to higher revenue in the Computing and Graphics segment, partially offset by lower revenue in the Enterprise, Embedded and Semi-Custom segment.
+Revenue for the third quarter was $1.8 billion, up 9% from the third quarter of 2018, and up 18% quarter-over-quarter due to higher revenue in the Computing and Graphics segment, partially offset by lower revenue in the Enterprise, Embedded, and Semi-Custom segment.

 Profits were up thanks to higher Ryzen consumer processor and Epyc enterprise processor sales.
 Average selling prices for client processors were up, thanks to increased Ryzen desktop and mobile processor sales.
 GPU ASPs were also up in the quarter.

-Enterprise, Embedded and Semi-Custom segment revenue was $525 million, down 27% year-over-year and down 11% percent sequentially.
+Enterprise, Embedded, and Semi-Custom segment revenue was $525 million, down 27% year-over-year and down 11% sequentially.
 That was due to lower semi-custom product revenue, partially offset by higher Epyc processor sales.

-For the fourth quarter of 2019, AMD expects revenue to be approximately $2.1 billion, plus or minus $50 million, an increase of approximately 48 percent year-over-year and approximately 17 percent sequentially.
-The year-over-year and sequential increases are expected to be driven by an increase in Ryzen, EPYC and Radeon product sales.
-AMD expects non-GAAP gross margin to be approximately 44 percent in the fourth quarter of 2019.
+For the fourth quarter of 2019, AMD expects revenue to be approximately $2.1 billion, plus or minus $50 million, an increase of approximately 48% year-over-year and approximately 17% sequentially.
+The year-over-year and sequential increases are expected to be driven by an increase in Ryzen, Epyc, and Radeon product sales.
+AMD expects non-GAAP gross margin to be approximately 44% in the fourth quarter of 2019.